 Source: Straits Research, AI in Fintech Market Size, 2025

-Four categories.
-Four different paces.
+4 categories.
+4 different paces.
 Same underlying shift.

 Most marketing teams are still optimising for the wrong surface.
 22% of marketers are measuring AI visibility.
 The rest are competing for clicks on a search results page that fewer people are looking at.